adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # How is the AE dispersed? #

-Following the Phase Two of æternity ICO, 82 % of the total AE that has been created will be distributed to all investors.
+Following the phase two of æternity contribution campaign, 82 % of the total AE that has been created will be distributed to all investors.
 While 17% of the AE has been reserved for the founding team, the founding company, and the foundation.
 Additionally, 1% of the AE available will be allocated to people who have BTC and ETH addresses.
 This will encourage the use of AE tokens and the æternity network.

 90% of the AE that has been reserved for the founding team (a total of 17% of the available AE) will be locked away for a period of time so as to discourage team members from taking the AE tokens and leaving the project.